jimmyboy8930/Award-Winning-Work/README.md

    A custom Chrome extension that enhances the browsing experience by providing useful tools and features.

 2. **Spotify Playlist Automater (Potential Paid Software)**
    This tool automates playlist generation and management on Spotify using their public API.
-While there's no frontend yet (only terminal messages), I am considering making this into     paid software due to the backend quality exceeding that of some paid websites I've explored.
+While there's no frontend yet (only terminal messages), I am considering making this into     paid software due to the backend quality exceeding that of some paid websites I've explored (improved search functionality).
    - **Note to Employers**: If you're interested, I will provide a video demonstration of the tool in action, along with some code snippets.
 For now, this project remains private.

 4. **Password Manager**